ramit21/Redis/README.md

 ping
 ```

+## Prerequisite - Redis setup on AWS
+To run against AWS ElasticCache, you need to first create the AWS ElasticCache.
+Set the ElasticCache password in AWS SecretManager.

+Refer AWSConfig section below for more details on how to connect with ElastiCache from code.

 ## About this project
 Redis cache can be used in cache aside pattern using @Cacheable.
 But in this project, we have used a more low level redisTemplate, which gives you more control as to how you save data.